solana-labs/solana/docs/src/running-validator/validator-start.md

 ### Disable port checks to speed up restarts
-Once your validator is operating normally, you can reduce the time it takes to restart your validator by adding the `--no-port-check` flag to your `safecoin-validator` command-line.
+Once your validator is operating normally, you can reduce the time it takes to restart your validator by adding the `--no-port-check` flag to your `solana-validator` command-line.

 ### Disable snapshot compression to reduce CPU usage
 If you are not serving snapshots to other validators, snapshot compression can be disabled to reduce CPU load at the expense of slightly more disk usage for local snapshot storage.

-Add the `--snapshot-compression none` argument to your `safecoin-validator` command-line arguments and restart the validator.
+Add the `--snapshot-compression none` argument to your `solana-validator` command-line arguments and restart the validator.

 ### Using a ramdisk with spill-over into swap for the accounts database to reduce SSD wear